The primary goal of all businesses is to sell their products and services to customers.

 Understanding Psychological Purchasing Triggers

 First and foremost, let’s delve into consumer psychology to understand what psychological triggers actually are.
 Also known as mental triggers or emotional triggers, these are things that affect our mental state.
-If we explain it from a purely psychological point of view, these triggers are usually events that evoke negative emotions.
+From a purely psychological point of view, these triggers are usually events that evoke negative emotions.

 That is because a mental or emotional trigger is often associated with a traumatic event that occurred in the past.
 Whenever the person encounters a trigger, they exhibit intense emotions.